timOTdev/0175_ragnarok_wallet/README.md

 - Styled-Components - styling library
 - solana/web3.js - API for interacting with RPC node to Solana
 - Datahub - data layer
+- qrcode.react - used to generate QR code.

 ---